Plane (esotericism): Spiritual plane

-The highest of the spiritual planes is the Adi or Divine Plane/Logoic Plane, which contains the Divine Word and/or Divine Presence/I AM Presence.
+Divine plane

 According to some occult teachings, all souls are born on the divine plane and then descend down through the lower planes; however souls will work their way back to the divine plane.
-On the divine plane souls can be opened to conscious communication with the sphere of the divine known as the Absolute and receive knowledge about the nature of reality.

 Joshua David Stone describes the plane as complete unity with God.
 Rosicrucianism teaches that the divine plane is where Jesus dwelt in Christ consciousness.

-31 planes

-In Buddhism, the world is made up of 31 planes of existence that one can be reborn into, separated into 3 realms.

 The Summerland

 The Summerland is the name given by Theosophists, Spiritualists, Wiccans, and some earth-based contemporary pagan religions to their conceptualization of existence on a plane in an afterlife.

 Emanuel Swedenborg (1688–1772) inspired Andrew Jackson Davis (1826–1910), in his major work The Great Harmonia to say that Summerland is the pinnacle of spiritual achievement in the afterlife; that is, it is the highest level, or sphere, of the afterlife we can hope to enter.
 The common portrayal of the Summerland is as a place of rest for souls after or between their earthly incarnations.
-Some believe spirits will stay in the Summerland for an eternal afterlife, though others believe after an amount of time some spirits will reincarnate.
 The Summerland is also envisioned as a place for recollection and reunion with deceased loved ones.